o-leolleo/blog/content/blog/a-kubernetes-local-lab-fluentbit/index.md

   --create-namespace
 ```

-here `fluent-bit` is the name of the helm release and `fluent/fluent-bit` is the chart to be installed, the rest is as per the [Terraform resource](https://registry.terraform.io/providers/hashicorp/helm/latest/docs/resources/release).
+here `fluent-bit` is the name of the helm release and `fluent/fluent-bit` is the chart to be installed, the rest is the same as in the [Terraform resource](https://registry.terraform.io/providers/hashicorp/helm/latest/docs/resources/release).

 <!-- TODO: Why `fluent/fluent-bit` but on terraform we specify `fluent-bit` only? -->

-The rest of `main.tf` is dedicated to the creation of minimalist deployments for Elasticsearch and Kibana.
+What's left of the `main.tf` is dedicated to the creation of Elasticsearch and Kibana minimalist deployments.

 ```terraform
 resource "kubernetes_manifest" "all" {